-- 1. The waters of Puerto Rico shall be substantially free from floating non-petroleum oil and greases as well as petroleum derived oil and greases. - 2.
-The waters of Puerto Rico must not contain floating debris, scum, or other floating materials attributable to discharges in amounts sufficient to be unsightly or deleterious to the existing or designated uses of the water body. - 3.
-Except by natural causes, no heat may be added to the waters of Puerto Rico, which would cause the temperature of any site to exceed 90 °F (32.2 °C). - 4.
-Solids from wastewater sources must not cause deposition in or be deleterious to the existing or designated uses of the water body. - 5.
+- 1. The waters of Puerto Rico must not contain any substance, attributable to the discharge at such concentration which, either alone or as result of synergistic effects with other substances, is toxic or produces undesirable physiological responses in humans, fish, or other fauna or flora. - 2.
+The discharge must not cause the presence of oil sheen in the receiving water body. - The waters of Puerto Rico must not contain floating debris, scum, or other floating materials attributable to discharges in amounts sufficient to be unsightly or deleterious to the existing or designated uses of the water body. - 4.
+Solids from wastewater sources must not cause deposition in or be deleterious to the existing or designated uses of the waters. - 5.
 Taste and odor-producing substances must not be present in amounts that will interfere with primary contact recreation, or will render any undesirable taste or odor to edible aquatic life.